bkopy/cucumber-report-template-customization/README.md

-Written by Peter Leinonen 2016, with help of contributors.
-Thanks!
+Thanks for Peter Leinonen 2016 for the https://github.com/leinonen/cucumber-html-report package